7ijme/cijfer-ntfyer/README.md

 This simple TypeScript project will notify you when a new grade is available.
 It uses [ntfy](https://ntfy.sh) to send notifications to your phone.

+## Why?
+Previously, I only reveiced notifications after a couple of hours when a new grade was available.
+Now, you'll know within 10 minutes how bad you did.

+## How to use?
 Make sure you have nvm installed with node version 20.

-## How to use?
+You can either use your own ntfy server or use the public one.
+If you want to use the public one, make sure you choose a unique id.
+If you don't, other people might receive your notifications.

 1. Clone this repository
 ```bash
 git clone https://github.com/7ijme/cijfer-ntfyer.git